erikjvl/RC_Protocols/README.md

 * * *
 **🚀Multiplex switches**

 Example channel configuration.
-Always use a fixed 68%, 27% or 3% weight in the mix.
-Please addept to fit your own preferences.
+Always use a fixed 68%, 27% or 3% weight in a single channel mix and addept the order of the swithces to fit your own preferences.

 ![image](./images/1.png)